Randomized Linear Algebra Approaches to Estimate the Von Neumann Entropy of Density Matrices: Introduction

 \section{Introduction}

-Entropy is a fundamental quantity in many areas of science and engineering.
-The \textit{von Neumann entropy}, named after John von Neumann, is the extension of classical entropy concepts to the field of quantum mechanics, and its foundations can be traced to von Neumann's work on \textit{Mathematische Grundlagen der Quantenmechanik}\footnote{Originally published in German in 1932; published in English under the title \textit{Mathematical Foundations of Quantum Mechanics} in 1955.}.
-In his work, Von Neumann introduced the notion of the \textit{density matrix}, which facilitated the extension of the tools of classical statistical mechanics to the quantum domain in order to develop a theory of quantum measurements.
+Entropy is a fundamental quantity in many areas of science and engineering. \textit{von Neumann entropy}, named after John von Neumann, is an extension of classical entropy concepts to the field of quantum mechanics.
+Its foundations can be traced to von Neumann's work on \textit{Mathematische Grundlagen der Quantenmechanik}\footnote{Originally published in German in 1932; published in English under the title \textit{Mathematical Foundations of Quantum Mechanics} in 1955.}.
+In his work, Von Neumann introduced the notion of a \textit{density matrix}, which facilitated extension of the tools of classical statistical mechanics to the quantum domain in order to develop a theory of quantum mechanics.

-From a mathematical perspective (see Section~\ref{sxn:notation} for details) the density matrix $\bR$ is a symmetric positive semidefinite matrix in $\mathbb{R}^{n \times n}$ with unit trace.
+From a mathematical perspective (see Section~\ref{sxn:notation} for details) the {real} density matrix $\bR$ is a symmetric positive semidefinite matrix in $\mathbb{R}^{n \times n}$ with unit trace.
 Let $p_i$, $i=1\ldots n$ be the eigenvalues of $\bR$ in decreasing order; then, the entropy of $\bR$ is defined as\footnote{$\bR$ is symmetric positive semidefinite and thus all its eigenvalues are non-negative.
 If $p_i$ is equal to zero we set $p_i \ln p_i$ to zero as well.}

-The above definition is a proper extension of both the Gibbs entropy and the Shannon entropy to the quantum case and implies an obvious algorithm to compute $\mathcal{H}(\bR)$ by first computing the eigendecomposition of $\bR$; known algorithms for this task necessitate $\OO(n^3)$ time~\cite{GVL96}.
-Clearly, as $n$ grows, such running times are impractical.
-For example,~\cite{Wihler2014} describes an entangled two-photon state generated by spontaneous parametric down-conversion, which can result in a density matrix with $n\approx 10^8$.
+The above definition is a proper extension of both the Gibbs entropy and the Shannon entropy to the quantum case.
+It implies an obvious algorithm to compute $\mathcal{H}(\bR)$ by computing the eigendecomposition of $\bR$; known algorithms for this task can be prohibitively expensive for large values of $n$, particularly when the matrix becomes dense~\cite{GVL96}.
+For example,~\cite{Wihler2014} describes an entangled two-photon state generated by spontaneous parametric down-conversion, which can result in a {sparse and banded} density matrix with $n\approx 10^8$.